Private Gradient Estimation is Useful for Generative Modeling: Experiments

-\myPara{Impact of kinetic energy distribution.}~The initial distribution of kinetic energy $G(\mathbf{p})$ which is also the initial distribution of $\mathbf{p}$ is an important factor of Hamiltonian dynamics.
-We sample images with different initial distribution~(Gaussian, Rayleigh and Uniform distributions) of $\mathbf{p}$ and show the results in Fig.~\ref{fig:distribution}.
-We can find that the images generated with the initial value of $\mathbf{p}$ sampled from the Gaussian distribution have the best quality.
-Rayleigh distribution is the joint distribution of two independent Gaussian distributions, and the quality of the images generated by sampling from it is slightly inferior to that of the Gaussian distribution.
-The image quality is worst when the initial value of $\mathbf{p}$ is sampled from Uniform distribution, but the difference in quality between the images obtained when the initial value of $\mathbf{p}$ was sampled from the three distributions is not very large.
-This is because from the energy point of view, kinetic and potential energy are conserved when a system is not subject to external action.
-We can also know from Eq.~(\ref{eq:sample}) that the two are interacting with each other, and the different distributions only affect the magnitude of the initial energy of the system.
+\myPara{Impact of kinetic energy distribution.}~To explore the effect of the initial distribution of kinetic energy $K(\bs{c})$~(or $\bs{c}$) on the data quality.
+Images are sampled with different initial distribution~(Gaussian, Rayleigh, and Uniform) of $\bs{c}$ and show the results in Fig.~\ref{fig:distribution}.
+It is observed that the images generated with the initial value of $\bs{c}$ sampled from the Gaussian distribution exhibit the highest quality.
+The Rayleigh distribution, which is the joint distribution of two independent Gaussian distributions, yielded slightly lower-quality images than the Gaussian distribution.
+The lowest image quality is observed when the initial values of $\bs{c}$ are sampled from Uniform distribution, but the difference in quality between the images obtained when the initial value of $\bs{c}$ was sampled from the three distributions is not very large.
+The conservation of both kinetic and potential energy in a system not affected by external forces is the main reason for this.
+Additionally, Eq.~(\ref{eq:sample-simple}) reveals that there is an interaction between the two energies, and that the varying distributions only impact the initial energy magnitude of the system.